matthewarucan/ER-Games/README.md

 ## 2.1 Data Sources:
 Console Data (Game Sales & Reviews)

-Game information:
 - Name, platform, genre, developer, publisher, release year.
 - Sales data: NA, Europe, Japan, and Other regions.
 - User & critic reviews: Ratings & number of reviews.
 - ESRB ratings: Audience appropriateness.
 - Population Data (Market Size & Trends)
+- 8064 Entries, 15 Columns

-Population statistics (1995-2017) for different countries.
+Population Data (1995-2017) for different countries.
 - Country Name: name of the country
 - Country code: code of the country used in public data
-- All other variables from 1995 to 2017: population of country in that year
+- All other variables from 1995 to 2017: population of the country in that year
+- 265 Entries, 25 Columns

 ## 2.2: Data Credibility and ROCCC Assessment